 What are anger and irritability?

 For most Veterans, anger and irritability do not interfere with day-to-day life.
-However, if the symptoms associated with anger and irritability are affecting your work, relationships, or activities, or they seem to be happening all the time, it could be a sign of underlying issues that need to be addressed.
+However, if the signs and symptoms associated with anger and irritability are affecting your work, relationships, or activities, or they seem to be happening all the time, it could be a sign of underlying issues that need to be addressed.

 If I’m experiencing anger or irritability, what can I do about it right away?